weikangg/BC2411_Prescriptive_Analytics/README.md

 ## Commands ran from project root directory to deploy backend on AWS

+- These commands were for previously when deployment was done manually, now deployment is automated when there are new changes pushed to the main branch of this repository.
+One can reference the yaml file [here](https://github.com/weikangg/BC2411_Prescriptive_Analytics/actions/runs/14421469397/workflow).
+The AWS secrets have to be added before it can be ran successfully.
 ```
 docker build -t fitness-planner .
 docker tag fitness-planner:latest 144851568201.dkr.ecr.ap-southeast-1.amazonaws.com/bc2411/fitness-planner:latest